 Now that you know why taking inventory is important and have put a good system in place – it’s time to take inventory.

-Beginning with the walk-in (it generally has the largest amount of inventory, and your inventory sheet should be set up in walking order based on it), take counts of what we have on hand.
+Beginning with the walk-in (it generally has the largest amount of inventory, and your inventory template should be set up in walking order based on it), take counts of what we have on hand.
 For each item in the walk-in, tally the total count of that item per the count unit.
 Count the total number of portioned steaks, gallons of milk, bags or pounds of cheese, gallons of bolognese, everything, and record it in the “walk-in” column.

 Moving to the line, expect more portioned and batched items.
 It likely won’t follow the same order as the walk-in, but continue recording counts in the “line” column.